 The practice had procedures in place to investigate, respond to and learn from significant events and complaints.
-Staff were aware of the reporting procedures in place and encouraged to bring safety issues to the attention of the dentists or the practice manager.
+Staff were aware of the reporting procedures in place and encouraged to bring safety issues to the attention of all staff.
 The practice had a no blame culture and policies were in place to support this.
-The practice manager told us that there had been no safety incidents in the last three years.
+The dental nurse told us that there had been no safety incidents in the last three years.

 There were procedures in place for investigating and responding to complaints.
 These set out how complaints and concerns would be investigated, responded to and how learning from complaints would be shared with staff.
-From information received prior to the inspection we saw that 14 complaints had been received.
-10 of these were related to the waiting time for appointments.
-The practice manager told us that these had occurred when the associate dentist had to stop work immediately and it took some time for the practice to recruit a new dentist.
-On review of appointment waiting times we found that most patients could be offered an appointment with one to six weeks depending on the treatment required and their choice of dentist.
+From information received prior to the inspection we saw that the practice had not received any complaints during the last 12 months.